MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

     {{/each}}
 </section>
 ```
 From the code above where does the repeating block of html begin and end?
-Try this in your browser, when you inspect the html what do you expect to see?
+Load the page in your browser, when you inspect the html in the `Layouts` section of Developer Tools, what do you expect to see?

 ## Assignment
-  * Modify your code from Week 1 Day 3 (which loaded a json file and inserted data into the database) to instead, use Sequelize calls.
-If you are unable about how to do this refer to [this solution](https://github.com/MultiverseLearningProducts/swe-solutions/blob/main/bootcamp/wk3/day2/populateDB.js).
-You will need the `sync` call to ensure the database tables are dropped and re-created.
-  * (Optional) - watch [this video](https://www.youtube.com/watch?v=JbrqxPcuYVc) about using the `each` Handlebars helper keyword
-  * Read through the previous section and make the required changes to your `server.js` file.
-  * Add the correct associations to the Menu and Restaurant classes
+  * If you did not complete Week 2 Day 5's assignment to implement Sequelize, please download [this solution code](https://github.com/MultiverseLearningProducts/swe-solutions/blob/main/bootcamp/wk3/day2/populateDB.js).
+Run `node populateDB.js` to load the restaurant json file and insert matching rows into the Restaurant, Menu and MenuItems tables.
-  * Create a new view layout called `home.restaurants` and include Handlebars code to loop through the array of Restaurants.
-The code should display as a minimum, the title of each restaurant.
+  * Create a new view layout called `home.handlebars` and include Handlebars code to loop through the array of Restaurants and display its name and number of menus.
+Don't worry about the Menu or MenuItems at this stage, we will add this in tomorrow.
+  * Modify your `server.js` file to perform `Restaurant.findAll` and pass the resulting data into `home`
+  * Add the correct associations to the Menu and Restaurant classes as described earlier in this page)
- * Challenge yourself to display the image associated with each restaurant.
+  * Display the image associated with each restaurant.

 ---
 **Note:**